-How to Solve Technical Debt: 5 Winning Strategies
+How to Solve Technical Debt: Best Practices for Keeping Your Codebase Healthy

 Technical debt is an inevitable part of technology.
 Many businesses have it, and yours might too.
 The question is: does it hinder your company?
 And if so, how can you solve it?